katmakhan/gltf-converter/README.md

 # gltf-converter
 Convert glb to gltf or convert gltf to glb converter.
-GLTF is widely used json format along with .bin mesh file, with attached  images in webp format
+GLTF is widely used json format along with .bin (mesh file), with attached  images in webp format

 # How to use